donejs/donejs/docs/guide.md

 donejs develop
 ```

 The default port is `8080`.
 Go to [http://localhost:8080/](localhost:8080) to see our application showing a default homepage.
-This server needs to stay open at all times so the all following commands should run in a new terminal window.

-If you ran into any problems, get in touch with us [on Gitter](https://gitter.im/donejs/donejs).
+If you run into any problems, let us know [on Gitter](https://gitter.im/donejs/donejs).

 ## Adding Bootstrap

 DoneJS makes it easy to import other projects that are published on [NPM](https://npmjs.org).
-In this section we will install and add the [Bootstrap](http://getbootstrap.com/) styles to the page and and see DoneJS [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) (hot module swapping) in action.
+In this section we will install and add [Bootstrap](http://getbootstrap.com/) to the page and see DoneJS's [live-reload](Features.html#section=section_HotModuleSwapping_LiveReload) (hot module swapping) in action.

+### Installing the NPM package

-Now we can install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this:
+Keep the server from `donejs develop` running and open a new terminal window to install the [Bootstrap NPM package](https://www.npmjs.com/package/bootstrap) and save it as a dependency of our application like this:

 ```
 npm install bootstrap --save
 ```

+### Add it to the page

-To see live-reload in action, let's update the main template to import the Bootstrap LESS file and also add some HTML that uses those styles.
+To see live-reload in action, let's update the main template to import Bootstrap's LESS file and also add some HTML that uses its styles.
 Update `src/index.stache` to look like this:

 ```html
 <html>